archanavpatil/notes/nextjs-notes.md

-#Next JS
+# Next JS
-##What is next JS
+## What is next JS
 It is framework for react libs

-##Why?
+## Why?
-- Server side rendering - helps in google search, renders required things at the time of page loading
+- Server side rendering (Pre rendering) - helps in google search, renders required things at the time of page loading
 - File based routing
 - Allows full stack development